amolabs/ecosim/README.md

 - increase/decrease stake

 ## Non-player actors
-Non-players don't have their own desires.
+Non-players don't have their own desires, so no random variable is used when calculating their actions.
 Each non-player just calculate its output from the input based on the pre-determined rules.
 Non-players represents activities from AMO blockchain protocol execution or some environmental change.

 ### Teller
 - decrease the number of pending txs based on block size